Skip to content

 uses the special derivation name "all-derivations" (mirrors R).

-- dir_mode / file_mode: octal permission strings applied to copied dirs/files.
+file_mode: octal permission string applied to copied files (default "0644").

 Raises: